osiris-indoor/osiris-indoor.github.io/_posts/2016-5-26-Combining-BIM-and-GIS-in-Smart-City-projects.markdown

 ---
 layout: post
-title:  "Combining BIM and GIS in a Smart Application"
+title:  "Combining BIM and GIS in a Smart City Application"
 description: "Taking data from BIM and GIS sources to improve the quality of our Smart Application."
 date:   2016-5-26 9:39:17
 image: 3dmodel.png